 Triple Canopy’s venue is located at 264 Canal Street, 3W, near several Canal Street subway stations.
 Our floor is accessible by elevator (63" × 60" car, 31" door) and stairway.
 Due to the age and other characteristics of the building, our bathrooms are not ADA-accessible, though several such bathrooms are located nearby.
 If you have specific questions about access, please write at least three days before the event and we will make every effort to accommodate you.

 - Jeremy Toussaint-Baptiste is a New York-based artist, composer, and performer.
 His work considers notions of errant relations that thrive across subjectivities.
 Toussaint-Baptiste was a 2017 artist in residence at Issue Project Room and received a Bessie Award in 2018 for Outstanding Music Composition and Sound Design.
+He is represented by Martos Gallery (New York).
 He has presented visual and performance work at MoMA PS1 (New York); Performance Space New York; the Brooklyn Museum; the Kitchen (New York); Issue Project Room (New York); the Studio Museum in Harlem; and the Philadelphia Museum of Art.
-Toussaint-Baptiste is a founding member of the performance collective Wildcat! and he frequently collaborates with performers and visual artists, including Will Rawls, Yanira Castro/a canary torsi, Tiona Nekkia McClodden, Jaamil Olawale Kosoko, and André M. Zachery.
+Toussaint-Baptiste is a founding member of the performance collective Wildcat! and frequently collaborates with performers and visual artists, including Will Rawls, Yanira Castro/a canary torsi, Tiona Nekkia McClodden, Jaamil Olawale Kosoko, and André M. Zachery.
 Toussaint-Baptiste holds an MFA from Brooklyn College’s Performance and Interactive Media Arts program.